openlitedotdev/template/api/README.md

 ## License

 This project is licensed under the **MIT** License.
-Therefore you can contribute features and solve problems, we will be grateful for your help. ❤
+Therefore you can contribute features and solve problems, we will be grateful for your help.

-## Teams

-- Carlos Alberto Bonet Alvarez
-- Sebastian García
-- Gerzon Arlet Rangel
-- Santiago Rico